Clinton Sampson Blues

 The Clinton Sampson Blues was the final nickname of the minor league baseball teams based in Clinton, North Carolina and within Sampson County, North Carolina.
-From 1946 to 1950, the Clinton based teams played exclusively as members of the Class D level Tobacco State League, hosting home games at the Clinton High School Park.
+From 1946 to 1950, the Clinton-based teams played exclusively as members of the Class D level Tobacco State League.
 The franchise first played as the "Clinton Blues" from 1946 to 1948.

 The Clinton Blues were a minor league affiliate of the Detroit Tigers in 1948.

+The Blues teams hosted minor league home games at the Clinton High School Park.